structurizr/dsl/docs/cookbook/groups/README.md

 Groups can also be nested.
 Element groups are defined as a single string property on the element named `group`, and defining nested groups requires a separator to be defined that will be used to split this single string into a set of hierarchical/nested groups.
 To do this, add a model property named `structurizr.groupSeparator` that defines a separator to use, and be sure to not use this separator in your group names.
+Styling nested groups requires using the full hierarchical group name when defining the element style.

 ```
 workspace {